openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 MAY return credentials that inherit from any of the specified types, following the inheritance logic defined in [@!I-D.ietf-oauth-sd-jwt-vc].

-`credential_signing_alg_values`:
+### Format `mso_mdoc` {#format_mso_mdoc}

+`doctype_values`:
 : OPTIONAL.
-An array of strings that specifies the allowed algorithms for signing the SD-JWT (i.e., only the issuer-signed part).

-`kbjwt_signing_alg_values`:
-: OPTIONAL.
-An array of strings that specifies the allowed algorithms for signing the Key-Binding JWT (KB-JWT) (i.e., the part signed by the holder).
+An array of strings that specifies allowed values for the doctype of the requested Verifiable Credential.
+All elements in the array MUST be valid doctype identifiers as defined in ISO 18013-5.

-`sd_alg_values`:
-: OPTIONAL.
-An array of strings that specifies the allowed hash algorithms for digests in the SD-JWT and KB-JWT.

-### Format `mso_mdoc` {#format_mso_mdoc}

-TBD

 ### Format `jwt_vp*`